About test studies

 Test studies do not represent the recommended system design for all possible systems of that type.
 Following a structured and comprehensive design process is critical, and these examples can serve as useful references to help guide that process.

 Test studies are a brand-new addition to the ArcGIS Architecture Center.
-There are currently three available:
+There are currently five available:

 More to come soon!